dannyrappleyea/dannyrappleyea/book/Activation Degradation (Marina J Lostetter).md

 last: "[[2024-05]]"
 ---
 # Notes
-- Didn't finish.
-Somewhat interesting, but the comparison to Murderbot is not really accurate.
-If bored, might want to re-pickup.
+- Somewhat interesting, but the comparison to Murderbot is not really accurate.
+Character motivations are written in a pretty blatant, childish way